-I am currently employed as a Senior Network Engineer for a midsize enterprise in the healthcare industry.
-I started out in SMB networking and have been working on enterprise networks for nearly five years.
-In the past five years, I have gained an enormous amount of practical knowledge and experience.
+I am currently happily employed as a Senior Network Engineer for a midsize enterprise in the healthcare industry, but am interested in working on service provider networks.
+I started out in SMB networking and have been working on enterprise networks for nearly five years, during which I have gained an enormous amount of practical knowledge and experience.

 The computer network represents the arteries of the modern business environment, with the data flowing across as the lifeblood.
 By having expert level networking knowledge, and fundamental knowledge of what interacts with the network as a whole, I am in a better position to help an organization thrive on produced and consumed data.